Wolf: Attacks on humans

 The fear of wolves has been pervasive in many societies, though humans are not part of the wolf's natural prey.
 How wolves react to humans depends largely on their prior experience with people: wolves lacking any negative experience of humans, or which are food-conditioned, may show little fear of people.
 Although wolves may react aggressively when provoked, such attacks are mostly limited to quick bites on extremities, and the attacks are not pressed.

 Predatory attacks may be preceded by a long period of habituation, in which wolves gradually lose their fear of humans.
 The victims are repeatedly bitten on the head and face, and are then dragged off and consumed unless the wolves are driven off.
 Such attacks typically occur only locally and do not stop until the wolves involved are eliminated.
 Predatory attacks can occur at any time of the year, with a peak in the June–August period, when the chances of people entering forested areas (for livestock grazing or berry and mushroom picking) increase.
 Cases of non-rabid wolf attacks in winter have been recorded in Belarus, Kirov and Irkutsk oblasts, Karelia and Ukraine.
 Also, wolves with pups experience greater food stresses during this period.
 The majority of victims of predatory wolf attacks are children under the age of 18 and, in the rare cases where adults are killed, the victims are almost always women.
 Indian wolves have a history of preying on children, a phenomenon called "child-lifting".
 They may be taken primarily in the spring and summer periods during the evening hours, and often within human settlements.

-Cases of rabid wolves are low when compared to other species, as wolves do not serve as primary reservoirs of the disease, but can be infected by animals such as dogs, jackals and foxes.
+Cases of rabid wolves are low when compared to other species, as wolves do not serve as primary reservoirs of the disease, but can be infected by animals such as dogs, jackals, and foxes.
 Incidents of rabies in wolves are very rare in North America, though numerous in the eastern Mediterranean, the Middle East and Central Asia.
-Wolves apparently develop the "furious" phase of rabies to a very high degree.
+Wolves apparently develop the "furious" form of rabies to a very high degree.
 This, coupled with their size and strength, makes rabid wolves perhaps the most dangerous of rabid animals.
 Bites from rabid wolves are 15 times more dangerous than those of rabid dogs.
 Rabid wolves usually act alone, travelling large distances and often biting large numbers of people and domestic animals.
 Most rabid wolf attacks occur in the spring and autumn periods.
 Unlike with predatory attacks, the victims of rabid wolves are not eaten, and the attacks generally occur only on a single day.
 The victims are chosen at random, though most cases involve adult men.
 During the fifty years up to 2002, there were eight fatal attacks in Europe and Russia, and more than two hundred in southern Asia.